Ladzboy65/DarkMythos/README.md

 ## Spells

 - Botanical Maturity - Use to auto-grow saplings, wheat, melon, or pumpkin
+- Tree Feller - Breaks a tree/leaves with one hit.
 - Iron Touch - Use to turn any block into an iron block
 - Gold Touch - Use to turn any block into an gold block
 - Diamond Touch - Use to turn any block into a diamond block